MarkKasidit/data-science-bootcamp9/README.md

 # Data Science Bootcamp Batch 9

-I'm learning data science bootcamp.
-There are 10 sprints in the program.
+There are 10 sprints in the BootCamp program.
+The topics include:

-## First part of the program

 - Intro to data science
 - Spreadsheets